shpetimhaxhiu/techExercise/README.md

 ## Quick Start

-For starting quick I've pre-created a list of users which will be loaded on localstorage at the moment you visit the application.
+For starting quick I've pre-created a list of users objects which will be loaded on localstorage at the moment you visit the application.
 Then you can manipulate datas.